avniproject/avni-db-model/README.md

-# avni-db-model
+# About
-DBML generation from Avni database
+DBML generation from Avni database model